 To secure the underpass and prevent unauthorised access, permanent fencing had now been installed at both entrances of the Lockwood Lane subway.

-We have a diversion route in place.
 The traffic heading towards Doncaster will be diverted onto Barrowfield Road and Lidget Lane.
 The traffic heading towards Barnsley will be diverted onto Doncaster Road and Barnsley Road through Goldthorpe town centre.

 Dearne Valley Parkway road closure

 - Green line - new diversion route for Barnsley-bound traffic

 - Purple line - new diversion route for Doncaster-bound traffic